awsdocs/aws-systems-manager-user-guide/doc_source/parameter-store-advanced-parameters.md

 ### Specifying or changing the Parameter Store default tier \(console\)<a name="parameter-store-tier-changing"></a>

-The following procedure shows how to use the Systems Manager console to specify or change the default parameter tier for the current Amazon Web Services account and AWS Region\.
+The following procedure shows how to use the Systems Manager console to specify or change the default parameter tier for the current AWS account and AWS Region\.

 **Tip**
 If you haven't created a parameter yet, you can use the AWS Command Line Interface \(AWS CLI\) or AWS Tools for Windows PowerShell to change the default parameter tier\.
 For information, see [Specifying or changing the Parameter Store default tier \(AWS CLI\)](#parameter-store-tier-changing-cli) and [Specifying or changing the Parameter Store default tier \(PowerShell\)](#parameter-store-tier-changing-ps)\.